Frequently Asked Questions (FAQ) Regarding Removal of Conditions from your Two Year Conditional Green Card

 There are other ways for a person to become a permanent resident (investment, entrepreneurship, etc.) which may also be “conditional”; call to discuss details.

-The most common way to lose your status is through acts considered to indicate your intent to Abandon your Permanent Resident Status.
-This can be true even if you do not intend to abandon the permanent residency and or give up your green card.
-You may also lose your permanent resident status by intentionally abandoning it.
+The most common way to lose your legal permanent resident status (LPF) is through acts considered to indicate your intent to abandon your permanent resident status.
+This can be true even if you do not really intend to abandon the permanent residency and or give up your green card.
+You can just "stumble into it" by committing acts which may indicate this intent to abandon even if you do not.

-You may be found to have abandoned your status if you:
+You may be found to have abandoned your legal permanent residency status if you:

 Some factors surrounding an absence which may indicate that you did not “intend to abandon” your permanent residency are: